nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 ### Implementation Tools <!-- omit in toc -->

-The current GeneLab RNAseq consensus processing pipeline (RCP) for eukaryotic organisms, [GL-DPPD-7101-G](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md) and the GeneLab RNAseq consensus pipeline [GL-DPPD-7115](../../Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md), are implemented as a single [Nextflow](https://nextflow.io/) DSL2 workflow that utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) to run all tools in containers.
+The current GeneLab RNAseq consensus processing pipeline (RCP) for eukaryotic organisms ([GL-DPPD-7101-G](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md)) and prokaryotic organisms ([GL-DPPD-7115](../../Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md)) are implemented as a single [Nextflow](https://nextflow.io/) DSL2 workflow that utilizes [Singularity](https://docs.sylabs.io/guides/3.10/user-guide/introduction.html) to run all tools in containers.
 This workflow (NF_RCP) is run using the command line interface (CLI) of any unix-based system.
 While knowledge of creating workflows in Nextflow is not required to run the workflow as is, [the Nextflow documentation](https://nextflow.io/docs/latest/index.html) is a useful resource for users who want to modify and/or extend this workflow.

 ### Workflow & Subworkflows <!-- omit in toc -->